vagrantxiao/ESE532fall2019_emulation/README.md

 # Buffer Lock Example
 Include all the source code under ./examples/BufferLock/ into SDSoC.
-Move the 'loss_HW' into hardware as figure below.
+Move the `loss_HW` into hardware as figure below.